fleetdm/fleet/docs/Contributing/Seeding-Data.md

 ### Create an API-only user

 Like all regular users, seeded users API token expires frequently.
 For an API token that does not expire, create an [API-only user](https://fleetdm.com/docs/using-fleet/fleetctl-cli#using-fleetctl-with-an-api-only-user)

+### Testing emails from your developer environment

+Setup [SMTP options](https://fleetdm.com/docs/contributing/testing-and-local-development#email) in your developer environment to test actions like resetting a password or inviting a user.